My Story (Testimony)

 So what was it that needed to be done?
 What is it that keeps us separated from God?
 The key here is sin.

 What is sin?
 Actually, the definition of sin is pretty complex.
 Transgression, wrongdoing, corrupted heart, immorality…there are many definitions.
 However you define it, the result of sin is the same – separation from God.
-So, let’s not get caught up in the definition, let’s focus on the result.
+Let’s not get caught up in the definition of sin, let’s focus on the result.

-So let’s get a little deeper here.
+Go a little deeper.
 I used to think of sin as rules that God has so that I can’t enjoy all the things that life has to offer.
 As I looked harder, I learned that sin is not rules to follow, but things to avoid so I can enjoy closeness to God.
 Until I realized this, I never understood the joy and happiness that came from being close to God.
 This was a game changer for me.